openSUSE/news-o-o/_posts/2012-09-14-opensuse-edu-li-f-e-12-2-out-now.markdown

 Here is the sampling of some of the [softwares available on the iso](http://en.opensuse.org/openSUSE:Education-Li-f-e). Â Complete list of packages with versions [here](http://www.opensuse-education.org/%7Ecyberorg/opensuse-edu-life-1221-packages.html).

-Have a lot of fun¦
+Have a lot of funâ€¦
 Your openSUSE Education Team